michaellee1019/viam-modular-resources/README.md

 # viam-modular-resources
+This repository contains a monolith of [Viam Robotics Modular Resources](https://docs.viam.com/extend/modular-resources/) that I have needed support for in my hobby projects.

 ## Models included
 ### michaellee1019:mcp23017:eightsegment
 This model utilizes an MCP23017 chip to control an Eight Segment LED.
-Currently alpha-numeric characters are supported.
-Some characters are not printed and are ignored when they cannot be displayed.
+Currently alpha-numeric characters are supported, but some characters are not printed and are ignored when they cannot be displayed.

 Example Config:
 ```
 {
       "model": "michaellee1019:mcp23017:eightsegment",
-      "name": "mcp",
+      "name": "my-model",
       "type": "generic",
       "attributes": {
         "device": "B" // not used yet, for the future